10th Conference on Constraint-Based Reconstruction and Analysis

 Book Your Participation Now!

 Be part of the 10th Conference on Constraint-Based Reconstruction and Analysis (COBRA2026).
 This landmark event will bring together leading scientists and emerging researchers to advance the field of constraint-based modeling.
 Expect cutting-edge presentations, vibrant discussions, and valuable networking opportunities across disciplines.
-The deadline for registration and abstract submission is January 6, 2026.
-Register now and join the community shaping the future of systems biology.
+The deadline for registration & abstract submission: we accept late registrations and poster abstract submissions.
+Registration for participation is possible until the first day of the event.

 Please note: Registration and event sign-up are two separate steps.
 Creating a ConfTool account (registration on the platform) is only the first step.
 To actually take part in COBRA2026, you also need to log in and select “Register as Participant” within ConfTool.
 Your participation is only confirmed once both steps have been successfully completed.